 Upon Mattei’s death in April 1896, the villa was completed by his adopted son Mario Venturoli Mattei, who in parallel continued the production and distribution of ‘Rimedi Mattei’ until 1959, when the laboratories were forced to close.

-After several attempts to sell it to the Municipality of Bologna or to other institutions, the heirs concluded the sale with a local merchant, Primo Stefanelli, whose goal was to make it a tourist attraction.
-However, with the death of Stefanelli the Rocchetta was definitively closed to the public.
+After several attempts to sell it to the Municipality of Bologna or other institutions, the heirs concluded the sale with a local merchant, Primo Stefanelli, whose aim was to make it an attractive tourist attraction.

-To book your visit click here.
+To check availability and book your visit click here.

 Social Media Manager for @inEmiliaRomagna and full-time mom.

-It might also like
+You may also like

 Interested in our newsletter?